Operational message

 et al.

-University West, Department of Health Sciences.
+University West, Department of Health Sciences, Section for health promotion and care sciences.

-University West, Department of Health Sciences.
+University West, Department of Health Sciences, Section for health promotion and care sciences.

 Abstract [en]